Computer Requirements Kingston State College - Bring Your Own Device

 - Battery life 6+ hours

 All students in year 7 to 10 will be able to complete all of their on-line learning with the iPad.
 The iPad is suitable for students in the senior years that don't require specific software running on a laptop.
-Please see consult the subject teacher or the Head of Department Information Technology if you have any concerns.
+Please see consult the subject teacher or the Head of Department for Information Technology if you have any concerns.